AzonInc/Doorman/docs/guide/automation/pattern-events.md

 # Pattern Events

-The Doorman Firmware includes pattern event entities which you can use in [Home Assistant](https://www.home-assistant.io/) automations.
+The Doorman firmware includes pattern event entities that you can use in [Home Assistant](https://www.home-assistant.io/) automations.

-Each pattern is configured like:
+Each pattern is configured as follows:
 - Push
-- Maximum 1 second break
+- Maximum 1-second break
 - Push

-Take a look at the [advanced examples](../firmware/stock-firmware#advanced-examples) to see how to extend the patterns with your very own pattern.
+Check out the [advanced examples](../firmware/stock-firmware#advanced-examples) to learn how to create and customize your own patterns.

 ## Doorbell Pattern